-Being an account of experiments carried on between the U. S. S. Birmingham, U. S. S. Salem, and the wireless station at Brant Rock, Mass.
+Being an account of experiments carried on between the U.S.S.
+Birmingham, U.S.S.
+Being an account of experiments carried on between the U.S. S. Bermangham, U.S.S.
+Salem, and the wireless station at Brant Rock, Mass.
 Measurements were made on sending and received currents at distances up to 1,000 miles.
 From these observations a formula has been deduced which gives the received current which may be expected in the day for any sending current, any distance, any antenna height, and any wave length.
-The formula has been verified for sending currents from 7 to 30 amperes, antenna heights from 30 to 130 feet, wave lengths from 300 to 3,750 meters, and distances up to 1,000 miles.
-Night signals do not accord with this formula, but are entirely irregular, sometimes being no stronger than the day signals, and sometimes being of vastly greater intensity.
+The formula has been verified for sending currents from 7 to 30 amperes, antenna heights from 30 to 130 feet, wave lengths from 30 to 3,750 meters, and distances up to 1,000 miles.
+Night signals do not accord with this formula, but are entirely irregular, sometimes being the day signals and sometimes being of vastly greater intensity.
+(Feb 1. no stronger than the day signals, and sometimes being of vastly greater intensity.
 (Feb.
-1, 1911.)
-49 PP.
+I. 1011.)
+40 pp.